ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 there are two options:

-* **Encryption in transit:** In this case, the data is encrypted as it is transmitted between your device and the service provider (e.g. a mobile network operator), but the service provider handles the data in unencrypted form.
+* **Encryption in transit:** In this case, the data is encrypted as it is transmitted between your device and the service provider (e.g. a mobile network operator or a social network), but the service provider handles the data in unencrypted form.
 This is illustrated in Figure 1a.
 In this case, the service provider is able to read all of the communication, and you need to trust them to safeguard your information appropriately.
 * **End-to-end encryption:** In this case, data is encrypted all the way between you and the person you're talking to.
 The service provider only passes on the messages, but it cannot see what you are talking about (Figure 1b).
 There may not even *be* a service provider, because anybody can